Àngel Rangel

-Àngel Rangel Zaragoza (/ca/; born 28 October 1982) is a Spanish former footballer who played as a right-back, currently manager of Pontardawe Town's under-12 team.
+Àngel Rangel Zaragoza (/ca/; born 28 November 1982) is a Spanish former professional footballer who played as a right-back.

-After playing lower league football in his native country for six years, he went on to spend most of his professional career with Swansea City, winning promotion to the Premier League in 2011 and appearing in 374 competitive matches.
+After playing lower league football in his native country for six years, he went on to spend most of his 19-year career with Swansea City, winning promotion to the Premier League in 2011 and appearing in 374 competitive matches.

 Rangel signed for Queens Park Rangers in 2018, and retired from playing two years later.
+Subsequently, he worked as a manager in Pontardawe Town's youth system.

 Club career

 Swansea City

-Born in Sant Carles de la Ràpita, Tarragona, Catalonia, Rangel represented CD Tortosa, CF Reus Deportiu, Girona FC, UE Sant Andreu and Terrassa FC in his homeland, never in higher than the Segunda División B. In summer 2007, he signed for Swansea City in the English League One on a one-year performance-related deal, for an undisclosed fee; countryman Roberto Martínez was the team's manager.
+Born in Sant Carles de la Ràpita, Tarragona, Catalonia, Rangel represented CD Tortosa, CF Reus Deportiu, Girona FC, UE Sant Andreu and Terrassa FC in his homeland, never in higher than the Segunda División B. In summer 2007, he joined Swansea City in the English League One on a one-year performance-related deal, as countryman Roberto Martínez was the manager.
+The latter was in attendance of a match between Terrassa and Benidorm CF to scout striker Jorge Molina, but Rangel's performance in the 3–3 draw convinced Martínez to sign him; Terrassa demanded €15,000 for him but the Welsh club was only willing to spend €5,000, and the player paid the remaining €10,000 himself.

 Rangel played a massive role in his first season as the Swans returned to the Championship after a 24-year absence, as league champions.
 He scored his first goal for them on 27 November 2007, netting eight minutes from time in a 1–0 home win against Hartlepool United.
 Two weeks later, again at the Liberty Stadium, he netted in a 3–0 victory over Southend United.
 In April 2008, he was one of five team players to make the PFA League One Team of the Year alongside Ferrie Bodde, Garry Monk, Andy Robinson and the league's top scorer Jason Scotland.

 On 5 September 2008, Rangel signed a new contract until June 2010.
 He continued to feature prominently in the following years and, in mid-February 2010, agreed to an extension until June 2011.

 The 2010–11 campaign was a successful one for both Swansea and Rangel, as the former were promoted to the Premier League for the first time in their history following a 4–2 defeat of Reading in the play-off final at Wembley Stadium.
 In spite of missing several weeks early on with a thigh muscle tear, he contributed to the feat with two goals from 41 appearances, scoring at Doncaster Rovers in a 1–1 draw and at home to Millwall which also ended in a 1–1 draw.
 In late June 2011, he put pen to paper to a new three-year deal.